🇵🇪

 ⚠️ Restrictions

-• Changing jobs requires new process
+• Changing employers requires new contract approval and visa modification

 💡 Tips

-Digital Nomad Visa (Pending)
+Digital Nomad Visa (Not Yet Operational)

 Special ProgramPopular